bluebonobo/bluebonobo.github.io/_posts/2022-08-11-coursera-hopkins-data-science-capstone-model.markdown

 categories: setup
 ---

-This page presents the model used to deliver the Next Word Application
+This page presents the model used to deliver the Next Word Application.
+We will first review the NGram NLP model approach and the backoff strategy used for this project.

 ## NGrams and Backoff strategy